How To Get A Medical Marijuana Card In Iowa [2021 Update]

 Get Certified for Low THC High CBD Medical Cannabis In Iowa:

-For potential medical marijuana patients in IA we make it easy to find a recommending doctor near you when they become active.
-You will also receive updates & news relative to the marijuana program.
-If you are interested please fill out the MMJ registration form below.
-Legal Residents Only.
+For potential Iowa medical marijuana patients we makes it easy to connect with a recommending med card doctor.
+You will also receive updates & news relative to marijuana in Iowa.
+If you are interested simply fill out the patient registration form and a clinic representative will contact you as available.
+Legal Residents Only Please.

 Once I have my Iowa med marijuana card can I grow my own?